-Coincidentally, an ECI Working Group on ESG, which Vault Platform has participated in, released its own whitepaper this week, A Guide to ESG: What Ethics & Compliance Professionals Need to Know About the Rise in ESG Investing and How It May Impact Their Work.
+Coincidentally, an ECI Working Group on ESG, in which Vault Platform has participated, released its own whitepaper this week, A Guide to ESG: What Ethics & Compliance Professionals Need to Know About the Rise in ESG Investing and How It May Impact Their Work.

 The working group drew a similar conclusion on the lack of a consistent framework for ESG disclosures and internal reporting but established some best practices for addressing this challenge and leveraging opportunities created for Ethics professionals in this area.